cloudmesh-community/fa19-516-159/project/report.md

 ## Progress

+Below you will find weekly report of the progress.

+This section to be completed in the following weeks.

 ## Work Breakdown

 All of this work is to be completed by Austin Zebrowski.
 This is not a group project.